-The project team used data from new construction on-site surveys and building department installation forms (CF-6Rs) to estimate the shares and average efficiencies of CACs installed in residential new construction.
+The project team used data from new construction on-site surveys and building department installation forms (CF-6Rs) to estimate the shares and average efficiencies of CACs installed in residential new construction through the first half of 2001.
 Data collected from a panel of HVAC equipment distributors were used to estimate CAC efficiencies in the overall market.
 Estimates of CAC retrofits/replacements were developed by backing out the new construction sector estimates from the overall market data.
 Expansion weights were developed to expand the sample data to represent the California market.
 The analysis of CACs in new construction was also conducted at the utility level.

-3.2 Efficiency Standards
+3.2.
+Efficiency Standards